maxim2266/mvr/README.md

 ## Testing
-For unit-testing of an application utilising this package the correct initialisation of the runtime can be ensured by defining `TextMain` function from which all the tests are invoked, typically:
+For unit-testing of an application utilising this package the correct initialisation of the runtime can be ensured by defining `TestMain` function from which all the tests are invoked, typically:
 ```go
 func TestMain(m *testing.M) {
 	mvr.Run(m.Run)